 - transportation to Canada.

-Loans are approved according to the applicant’s needs and ability to repay.
+Loans are approved according to your needs and ability to repay.

-Interest is charged on ILP loans.
-The interest rate is set each January by the Department of Finance.
+Interest is charged on Immigration Loans Program loans.
+The Department of Finance sets the interest rate each January.

 - Date Modified: